oeg-upm/LuckyLook/README.md

 # LuckyLook

-LuckyLook is a tool designed for recommending scientific journals for researchers looking to publish their work.
+LuckyLook is a tool designed for recommending PubMed scientific journals for researchers looking to publish their work.
 It uses a Transformer model with additional graph-level information to provide a better recommendation.

 ## Installation